surakku/cadence-gemma/README.md

 The code has been optimized for running on TPU using the Flax implementation, which contains a low level [Pallas](https://jax.readthedocs.io/en/latest/pallas/index.html) kernel to perform the linear scan in the recurrent layers.

-## Contributing

-We are open to bug reports and issues.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on PRs.

 ## License

-Copyright 2024 DeepMind Technologies Limited

 This code is licensed under the Apache License, Version 2.0 (the \"License\");
 you may not use this file except in compliance with the License.
 You may obtain